 Wake, harp and psalter and song; Sound forth in glad adoration!

 This hymn has been informed by the language of the psalms.
-Consider Psalm 150, “Praise the Lord.
-Praise God in His sanctuary, praise Him in His mighty heavens.
-Praise Him for His acts of power; praise Him for His surpassing greatness.
-Praise him with the sounding of the trumpet, praise Him with the harp and lyre, praise him with tambourine and dancing, praise Him with the strings and flute, praise Him with the clash of cymbals, praise Him with resounding cymbals.
-Let everything that has breath praise the Lord.”
-The psalms are replete with mention of instruments in the worship of God, a fact that inspires Neander’s hymn.
+Consider Psalm 150, “Praise the Lord!
+Praise God in his sanctuary; praise him in his mighty firmament!
+Praise him for his mighty deeds; praise him according to his surpassing greatness!
+Praise him with trumpet sound; praise him with lute and harp!
+Praise him with tambourine and dance; praise him with strings and pipe!
+Praise him with clanging cymbals; praise him with loud clashing cymbals!
+Let everything that breathes praise the Lord!
+Praise the Lord!”
+(NRSV) The psalms are replete with mention of instruments in the worship of God, a fact that inspires Neander’s hymn.
 Neander continues this scriptural imagery, here alluding to Isaiah 40: 31, and evidencing his foundational belief in the omnipotence and sovereignty of God:

 Praise to the LORD, who o'er all things so wondrously reigneth,